okashakhan4141/ngx-intl-telephone-input/projects/ngx-intl-telephone-input/README.md

 **ngx-intl-telephone-input** is an **_Angular Plugin_** that validates user's input, provides formatting `(both national and international)` of all international countries phone numbers and returns, input value entered along with validation status on every keystroke.
 It has a dropdown showing information about country flag, name and dial-code.
 Depending uopn the options selected, adds placeholder according to selected country and formats the input.

-(Refer to [OPTIONS](https://github.com/okashakhan4141/ngx-intel-telephone-input/blob/master/projects/ngx-intl-telephone-input/README.md#options) Section for more details!)
+(Refer to [OPTIONS](https://github.com/okashakhan4141/ngx-intel-telephone-input/blob/master/projects/ngx-intl-telephone-input/README.md#options) Section for more details)

 ![preview-intl-telephone-input](https://user-images.githubusercontent.com/71649242/190262842-94e5d702-e519-470d-818c-b08172ea8ee5.PNG)